ThinkingBeyond/BeyondQuantum-2025/Lucas Rhode and Kishan Bhowal/README.md

 ---

-> The research poster for this project can be found in the [BeyondQuantum Proceedings 2025](https://thinkingbeyond.education/beyondquantum_proceedings_2025/).
+> The research poster for this project can be found in the [BeyondQuantum Proceedings 2025](https://thinkingbeyond.education/beyondquantum_proceedings_2025/).[View only poster on Canva](https://www.canva.com/design/DAGoNhExnn8/urFVDI1sOlgAeHoil7k9Yw/edit)